IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The Authorization Server provides access tokens to requesting clients.
 In IUA, the Authorization Server uses an authenticated user identity, the requested HTTP RESTful service URL to the Resource Server, and/or other information to determine whether HTTP RESTful transactions are authorized.
 If authorized, the Authorization Server provides an access token which authorizes the client to retrieve data and documents from the Resource Server.

 The Get Access Token [ITI-71] transaction is scoped to the *Authorization Code* and *Client Credential* grant types (see [ITI TF-1: 34.4.1.1 Authorization Grant Types](#34411-authorization-grant-types)).
-The Authorization Server shall support these grant types:
+The Authorization Server shall support the following grant types:

 - *Authorization Code*